-Given our unified multi-embodiment data collection pipeline, we aim to train a cross-embodiment policy where the overall structure and the majority of parameters are transferrable, while accounting for modality-specific distributions unique to each embodiment.
+Given our unified multi-embodiment data collection pipeline, we aim to train a cross-embodiment policy where the overall structure and the majority of parameters are transferrable.
 To this end, we propose a modularized design called Modularized Cross-embodiment Transformer (MXT).
-As illustrated in Figure 3, MXT consists mainly of three groups of modules: tokenizers, Transformer trunk, and detokenizers.
-The tokenizers act as encoders and map embodiment-specific observation modalities to tokens in the latent space, and the detokenizers translate the output tokens from the trunk to action modalities in the action space of each embodiment.
-The tokenizers and detokenizers are specific to one embodiment and are reinitialized for each new embodiment, while the trunk is shared across all embodiments and reused for transferring the policy among embodiments.
+MXT consists mainly of three groups of modules: tokenizers, transformer trunk, and detokenizers.
+The tokenizers act as encoders and map embodiment-specific observations to tokens in the latent space, and the detokenizers translate the output tokens from the trunk to actions in the action space of each embodiment.
+The tokenizers and detokenizers are specific to one embodiment and are reinitialized for each new embodiment, while the trunk is shared across all embodiments.
+Figure 3 illustrates the architecture of our network.

 Tokenizers.
-The tokenizers T transform raw observations into tokens for the Transformer trunk.
-Similar to the design in [78], we use a cross-attention layer to format observational features into a fixed number of tokens for each modality.
+The tokenizers T transform raw observations into tokens for the transformer trunk.
+Drawing from the design in previous works [74], we use a cross attention layer to format observational features into a fixed number of tokens.
 For image inputs, the features are obtained from a pretrained ResNet encoder that can be finetuned during training; for proprioceptive or state-like inputs, the features are computed by passing the raw input through a trainable MLP network.

 Detokenizers.
-The detokenizers D serve as action decoder heads, mapping the output tokens from the trunk to the action modalities in each embodiment's action space.
-To reduce compounding errors and lower inference frequency, we adopt action chunking [18], where the detokenizers predict a sequence of h actions at each inference step.
-Within each detokenizer, a cross-attention layer is used to transform the latent action tokens-produced by the trunk at fixed positions-into a sequence of h actions matching the dimensions of the corresponding action modality.
+The detokenizers D serve as action decoder heads and map output tokens from the trunk to actions in each embodiment's action space.
+We adopt the action chunking technique [18].
+At each inference step, the detokenizers predict an action sequence of h steps and temporal ensemble is applied to the outputs, following [18].
+Within each detokenizer, we use a cross attention layer to transform the latent action tokens output by the trunk to a sequence of actions with length hand appropriate action dimensions.